open-feature/docs.openfeature.dev/docs/tutorials/five-minutes-to-feature-flags.md

 id: five-minutes-to-feature-flags
 title: Five Minutes to Feature Flags
 ---

 We’re going to add feature flagging to a Node service in under five minutes using OpenFeature, the open, vendor-agnostic feature flagging SDK.

-We’ll be working with a simple [express][express] server, but if you're familiar with JavaScript and Node you should be able to follow along.
+This tutorial uses a simple [express][express] server, but if you're familiar with JavaScript and Node you should be able to follow along.

 ## Setup

 Before we jump into the tutorial, let's quickly get everything setup.
 You'll need [Git](https://git-scm.com/) and [NodeJS](https://nodejs.org/) version 16 or newer.
-After that, run the following commands from your favorite terminal.
+After that, run the following command from your favorite terminal.

 ```bash
 git clone https://github.com/open-feature/five-minutes-to-feature-flags.git && \